it-at-m/refarch-templates/docs/develop.md

 [Docker](https://www.docker.com/) is used to run a local development stack including all necessary services.

 ::: danger IMPORTANT
-When developing locally you need Docker installed on your system and the stack must always be running.
+When developing locally, you need Docker installed on your system and the stack must always be running.
 :::

 Inside the `stack` folder, you will find a `docker-compose.yml` file that will spin up everything needed for local development.